 Machine learning and predictive analytics

 Web-to-app flows take a user from a webpage to a corresponding app.
-Increasingly the mobile web is seen as a crucial first touchpoint as consumers use it to learn about a brand and its offering.

-- Device IDs have been one of the most accurate and reliable ways to match a user to an action, and as such were a key method of measurement for marketers and attribution.
+- Device IDs have historically been one of the most accurate and reliable ways to match a user to an action, and as such were a key method of measurement for marketers and attribution.

 - Device IDs help marketers to map the user journey and understand a user’s preferences.
 They also enable detailed segmentation, personalization, and behavioral analysis.

 - Under Apple’s ATT privacy framework, app owners have to request access to a user’s IDFA on iOS devices.

 - With device-level data more limited, marketers are turning to aggregated data to measure, attribute, and optimize campaigns anonymously.
 Apple’s SKAdNetwork helps with attribution, but comes with some challenges.
 Additional solutions include machine learning, incrementality, and web-to-app flows.